Education6 min readBy Trace Cohen|Last updated: 2026-05-21

 Frequently Asked Questions

-Can I get numbing cream for Botox injections?
+Can I get numbing cream for Botox?

-What if I flinch or move during an injection?
+What if I panic during the injection?

 Find a Provider Near You